benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 <img src="/plots/betas.png" alt="Example beta decays" class="centre">

 [Network_Layer](/metrics/networks.html#network-layer) and [Network_Layer_From_nX](/metrics/networks.html#network-layer-from-nx) can be invoked with either `distances` or `betas` parameters, but not both.
-If using the `betas` parameter, then this method will be called in order to extrapolate the distance thresholds implicitly.
+If using the `betas` parameter, then this function will be called in order to extrapolate the distance thresholds implicitly.
 If using distances, then the $-\beta$ values will likewise be set automatically, using:

 $$-\beta = \frac{log\Big(w_{min}\Big)}{d_{max}}$$